The Coquette Aesthetic Has Its Hold on Gen Z—18 Pieces That Define the Look

 Are you a Lana Del Rey fan who lives for ultra-romantic fashion pieces and clings to trends that involve ribbons, lace, and Bridgerton-esque motifs?
 Then the coquette aesthetic is most definitely for you.
 But what is a coquette exactly?
-I read The Art of Seduction by Robert Greene cover to cover a few years ago, so I have a bit of an educated idea.
+I read The Art of Seduction by Robert Greene cover to cover a few years ago, so I have an educated idea.

 In the book, Greene breaks down multiple archetypes, describing them as characters we can play in life and love, and he includes historical examples along the way.
 He compares the coquette to the relationship between Napoleon Bonaparte and Joséphine de Beauharnais—her theatrics, vanity, and narcissism drew him in.
 Even though the coquette is known for being extremely adept at any aspect of traditional femininity, a big part of the archetype in the book I read is independence, so don't forget that as you don your pearls and lace.